 Dear Care and Feeding,

 My 15-year-old daughter is best friends with “Emily,” whose family life is precarious at best.
 Emily is at our house so much that we basically have two daughters.
 Emily knew she was bi early on.
-Within the last year or so, my daughter came out as lesbian.
+Within the past year or so, my daughter came out as lesbian.
 Now they’re a couple, which I fully support.
 However, they’re young, and their plans to be romantically involved forever aren’t realistic.
 If, and presumably when, they break up, how do we navigate our lives as a family?
 Is it possible for them to go back to being pseudo-sisters?

 —Mother of Dating “Daughters”

 This is a tough one, and I wish we could just pull parental strings, Geppetto-like, to make our kids avoid all potential difficulty.
 Sadly, that’s not how it works.
 What you’re really talking about is a classic “don’t date your friends” or “don’t shit where you eat” scenario.
 You and I know, because we’ve had experience, exactly how this can go wrong and how much regret there will be if (or when) it does.
 But all parenting is based on the fact that we can’t upload our consciousness to our kids’ brains, no matter how hard we try, so I don’t think you have a whole lot of options to manage this potentially painful situation.